 During November 2018, we sought community input through a survey we sent to residents in flood-prone areas and made available online for other interested community members to share their ideas and concerns related to flooding.

-We also hosted a drop-in information session on Wednesday 21 November 2018 at the Narooma Youth Cafe, where community members came to talk with us and share their experiences in person.
+We also hosted a drop-in information session in November 2018 at the Narooma Youth Cafe, where community members came to talk with us and share their experiences in person.

 Community participation is critical to the plan's success, particularly when it comes to collecting historical flood information.
 Council would like to thank all those who shared information and ideas photographs with us to help develop the plan.